flavio/tinygo-wasi-symbol-bug/README.md

-This repository contains a small reproducer for a tinygo issue.
+This repository contains a small reproducer for a [this tinygo issue](https://github.com/tinygo-org/tinygo/issues/3501).

 ## Requirements